|

 housing and a private petting zoo.
 That wasn't the case when the centre set up

+there about 10 years ago.
 "These are wild animals and very frightened of humans," said

 Karvonen of why a quieter, more natural setting on a larger site is needed.